 ELIXIR is a Europe wide data infrastructure for the life sciences.
 It aims to facilitate sharing of life science data by integrating data sources and tools under a unified set of standards and provide computing infrastructure and the training needed to make these resources accessible to bioinformaticians and life scientists.

 ELIXIR-UK is a distributed network currently consisting of 15 UK institutions.
 It is currently headed by Prof. Carole Goble at the University of Manchester.
 ELIXIR-UK is supported by three Research Councils: BBSRC, MRC and NERC.
-It was funded in 2014 to provide training coordination both across ELIXIR and in the UK - the PI on this training grant is Prof. Chris Ponting at the University of Edinburgh.
+It was funded in 2014 to provide training coordination both across ELIXIR and in the UK.

 As well as playing an active leading role in the UK’s ELIXIR contributions, the ELIXIR group at EI also contributes to the development of UK data infrastructure through participation in strategic initiatives and by making contributions in infrastructure development, for example by hosting major activity in BioJS development.